awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 ## Step 4: Create a Compose File<a name="ECS_CLI_tutorial_fargate_compose_create"></a>

-For this step, create a simple Docker compose file that creates a WordPress application\.
+For this step, create a simple Docker compose file that creates a simple PHP web application\.
 At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.
 This tutorial uses Docker compose v3\.

 Here is the compose file, which you can name `docker-compose.yml`\.
-The `wordpress` container exposes port 80 for inbound traffic to the web server\.
+The `web` container exposes port 80 for inbound traffic to the web server\.
 It also configures container logs to go to the CloudWatch log group created earlier\.
 This is the recommended best practice for Fargate tasks\.

 ```
 version: '3'
 services:
-  wordpress:
+  web:
-    image: wordpress
+    image: amazon/amazon-ecs-sample
     ports:
       - "80:80"
     logging:
       driver: awslogs
       options:
         awslogs-group: tutorial
-        awslogs-region: us-east-1
+        awslogs-region: us-west-2
-        awslogs-stream-prefix: wordpress
+        awslogs-stream-prefix: web
 ```

 In addition to the Docker compose information, there are some parameters specific to Amazon ECS that you must specify for the service\.
 Using the VPC, subnet, and security group IDs from the previous step, create a file named `ecs-params.yml` with the following content: